ismailfaruk/ECSE428--Software-Engineering-Practice-AssignmentB/README.md

 # [ECSE428--Software-Engineering-Practice-AssignmentB](https://www.mcgill.ca/study/2018-2019/courses/ecse-428)

-This reopository contains the assignment projects done for the course ECSE 428, using JavaScript/Java.
+This reopository contains the assignment projects done for the course ECSE 428, using Java.

 ## Description